acceleratescience/ai-core-concepts/docs/supervised-learning.md

 Usually, there's some overlap between the two classes, so it’s not possible for a model to completely separate them.
 In the example above, some examples of spam email fall to the left of the line and are misclassified as non-spam, while some examples of non-spam email fall to the right and are wrongly identified as spam.
 This example also shows the model as a straight line separating the two classes.
 Typically, supervised learning models find a way to separate the classes that’s more complex than a straight line.

 A different task might have multiple categories that an input could belong to.
 For example, recognising the face of a person in a photo.
 There are many possible people who could be pictured in the photo, and each person is a possible category.
 In Physics, a multi-class classification task could be galaxy classification, classifying the type of galaxy in an image.
+In this example, the classifier learns to separate three categories:

 ![Multi-class Classification](imgs/sup4.png){ align=center }

+Sometimes the number of classes can be very large, even into the thousands or millions, as is the case with many language processing tasks.
+Automatically translating text from one source language to another target language is a supervised task, where the model predictions are words in the target language.
+As languages have many thousands of words, then the number of output classes is also in the thousands.

 In other scenarios, an input might have more than one label.
 For example, a photo might have two or more different people in it, and we'd like to identify each.
 This is called _multi-label_ classification, because each photo has more than one label associated with it.

-Sometimes the number of classes can be very large, even into the thousands or millions, as is the case with many language processing tasks.
-Automatically translating text from one language to another is a supervised task, where the model predictions are words in the target language.
-As languages have many thousands of words, then the number of output classes is also in the thousands.

 **Regression** is similar to classification, except that the output is a continuous number rather than a discrete class.
 An example might be predicting the BMI of a patient based on blood test biomarkers.
-Fitting a line of best fit is a simple kind of regression.
+Fitting a line of best fit is a simple kind of regression, as in this example:

 ![Regression](imgs/sup5.png){ align=center }

 ## Feature Extraction

 Machine learning models require numerical inputs, and you'll need to consider that in designing your setup.
 Some tasks naturally have numerical inputs, or _features_, already - whether that's data from sensors, medical tests, pixel values or some other kind of data that's naturally a number.
-In other tasks, like in text processing, we need to convert our input to a numerical format by extracting features.
+In other tasks, like in text processing, we need to convert our input to numbers by extracting features.

-For the spam email task, we extract two features from each email, giving a 2-dimensional feature vector:
+For the spam email task described above, we extract two features from each email, giving a 2-dimensional feature vector:

 ![Feature Extraction](imgs/sup6.png){ align=center }